 If you come across a baby bird in the wild who seems to be alone, they may not need rescuing.
 As tempting as it is, it’s actually illegal to handle wild birds in most places, so it’s usually best left to the professionals … which happen to be the mama birds, in this case.
 If no mother can be found, a professional wildlife rehabilitator is your best bet for giving a baby bird a chance to thrive.
 Unfortunately, many wild birds die in captivity because of improper care, but this can be avoided by staying educated and knowing whom to contact in these situations.

 If you’re raising domestic birds or are professionally licensed to care for wild animals, you can move forward with your feeding plans.
 Although baby bird formula is available, there are plenty of DIY baby bird food recipes available for your browsing.
-Read on to learn what you can make that you can feed to your baby bird.
+Read on to learn how to feed a baby bird to provide your bird’s diet and hydration requirements.

 Check out our guide on what do baby birds eat and drink for more.